Nico-Rapallo/ProjectPenney/README.md

 ## Project Penney

-This repository contains some sample code for the class to use as a starting point.
-It will be periodically updated as needed but is not meant to contain a completed project at any point.
+This repository generates and scores decks for the 3-card version of Penney's Game

 ---